 - Talk Radio Europe Interview on Water & Glass.

 I am interested in supervising research and/or creative projects in speculative fiction; the question of the animal in fiction or poetry; eco/climate-change writing, elegy and mourning.
 I am also interested in psychoanalysis & literature.

 Please see the York St John website for further details on practice-based PhD study or on the MFA in Creative Writing.

-‘The Pickering Frescoes: Music of a Thousand Breaths’ a collaboration with composer David Lancaster: song, instrumental music and dance inspired by medieval wall paintings at Pickering Church.
+'At the edge of the world' and exploration of the experience of an anchoress in a medieval church, All Saints North Street, in York and ‘The Pickering Frescoes: Music of a Thousand Breaths’ a collaboration with composer David Lancaster: song, instrumental music and dance inspired by medieval wall paintings at Pickering Church.
 Performed in the church by Ensemble 1450 surrounded by the frescoes, July 2018.
-Words by Abi Curtis, Music by David Lancaster.
+Words by Abi Curtis, Music by David Lancaster. ( both QR funded)